F-I-D-O/Manuals/manuals/Linux/Linux Manual.md

     ```

-## Screen: executing a long running process over SSH
+## Screen: executing a long-running process over SSH
 When the SSH connection to a server is disconnected (either manually, or by network failure or timeout), the process running in the console is canceled.
 To overcome this limitation, we can use the `screen` command, which is especially usefull for long running processes.

 A typical **workflow** can look like this:

 1. execute `screen` to start the screen session
-2. run the long running command
+2. run the long-running command
 3. disconnect
 4. connect to the server again
-5. run `screen -r` to recconect to the session and see the results of the command.
+5. run `screen -r` to reconnect to the session and see the results of the command.
 1. after the command is finished, exit the screen session with `exit`

 To **detect** if we are running in a screen session, we can use `echo "$STY"`.
 If the output is not empty, we are running in a screen session.